Dark42ed/ref_arena/README.md

 (depending on the allocator), and potentially using less memory.

-RcArena does not support Weak references and probably will not in the indefinite future.
+RefArena does not support Weak references and probably will not in the indefinite future.

 This library uses a decent amount of unsafe code, and is